Agnic

 Refreshing Tokens

-When the access token expires, use the refresh token to get a new one:
+When the access token is about to expire, exchange the refresh token for a new pair:

 curl -X POST https://api.agnic.ai/oauth/token \